Lin and Larry Pardey: Later life

 In 2009, the Pardeys made their last ocean passage together from California to Tonga and New Zealand.
 Larry had already developed Parkinson's disease by this time.
 Thus, their cruising was confined to the coast of New Zealand.
 In 2016, with Larry no longer able to move without assistance, Lin sold their 29'9" Hess cutter, Taleisin, to a young New Zealand couple who, within two years, voyaged to Tonga and continued to live on board her once back in New Zealand.
 Larry went into an assisted living facility in 2017.
-Lin continued sailing as crew of Sahula, a steel Van de Stadt cutter owned by David Haigh, a retired environmental law lecturer who was completing an 11-year circumnavigation.
-During the next years, between visits back to ensure Larry was getting the best possible care, she logged another 20,000 miles voyaging to Fiji, Vanuatu and along the coast of Australia and south of Tasmania to return to her home in New Zealand.
+Lin continued sailing as crew of Sahula, a steel Van de Stadt cutter owned by David Haigh, an Australian retired environmental law lecturer who was, at the time of their meeting, completing an 11-year circumnavigation.
+During the next three years, between visits back to ensure Larry was getting the best possible care, she logged another 20,000 miles voyaging to Fiji, Vanuatu and along the coast of Australia and south of Tasmania to return to her home in New Zealand.

 Larry died on July 27, 2020.

 Friends of Larry Pardey contributed to a fund to create a Memorial Observatory and Shelter area at Camp Bentzon, directly across the cove from the home Larry and Lin built on Kawau Island.
-Over 5,000 school children visit this non-denominational outdoor recreation facility for week-long adventure programs.
-This was dedicated in April of 2022 with a plaque that reads:
+Each year, over 5,000 school children visit this non-denominational outdoor recreation facility for week-long adventure programs.
+This was dedicated in April 2022 with a plaque that reads: